Frequently Asked Questions

 A: Photography hasn’t always been considered a fine art.
 When the first photograph was created in 1826, photography was generally considered a technical craft and not a form of art.
-This view of photography continued until the mid 1900s, when Alfred Stieglitz, Ansel Adams and many others worked to elevate photography to the level of fine art.
-In the year 2020, photography is generally accepted as a fine art, but this topic is still passionately debated.
+This view of photography continued until the mid 1900s, when Alfred Stieglitz, Ansel Adams, Minor White and many others worked to elevate photography to the level of fine art.
+In the year 2021, photography is generally accepted as a fine art, but this topic is still passionately debated.

 Q: Does Scott Smorra create fine art photography?

 A: Yes, Scott considers his photography to be fine art.
 He has the technical expertise to successfully capture, post process and print an image, but also spends a significant amount of time thinking about what he wants to express and communicate with his artwork.
 He often writes about what he is attempting to subjectively express through his art in the descriptions below each photo on this website.

 A: Yes!
 All of the images found in my online galleries are available for licensing.
 I license my images directly instead of working with third party stock agencies.
 This allows me to offer competitive prices for photo usage rights.
 Prices vary depending on where/how the image will be used and for how long.
 I have licensed my images for a variety of uses including; book covers, large signs, calendars and puzzles.
 To learn more, please see my blog article titled, "Image Licensing Services | Photo Usage Rights for Print and Digital Use."
 If you have questions or are interested in licensing an image, please contact me about image licensing.

 Questions about Workshops and Online Photography Training and Instruction